Freelance Auditor: – see Subcontractor.

 from the activities of other persons, bodies or organizations.

-The Member Firm shall not conduct an audit when the Member Firm (including, but not limited to,
+The Member Firm shall not conduct an audit when the Member Firm (including, but not limited to, owners,

-not limited to, fees or other business contingent on the outcome of the audit).
+to, fees or other business contingent on the outcome of the audit).

 The Member Firm shall not perform social compliance audit services at any facility where the Member Firm,